 The system installation should be able to operate continuously while under way, moored or at anchor.

-The system should use for the terrestrial links time-division multiple access (TDMA) techniques, access schemes and data transmission methods in a synchronized manner as specified in the Annexes.
+The system should use time-division multiple access (TDMA) techniques, access schemes and data transmission methods in a synchronized manner as specified in the Annexes.

 The system should be capable of various modes of operation, including the autonomous, assigned and polled modes.